A Framework for Improving the Reliability of Black-box Variational Inference: Preliminaries and Background

 \subsection{Black-box variational inference}

-Black-box variational inference (BBVI) methods have greatly extended the applicability of variational inference by removing the need for model-specific derivations \citep{Cornebise:2008,Ranganath:2014,Kucukelbir:2015,Titsias:2014,Mohamed:2020} and enabling the use of more flexible approximation families \citep{Kingma:2014,Salimans:2015,Papamakarios:2019}.
-This flexibility is a result of using simple Monte Carlo (and automatic differentiation) to approximate the (gradients of the) expectations that define common choices of the discrepancy objective \citep{Papamakarios:2019,Mohamed:2020}.
-To estimate the optimal variational parameter $\optvarparam$, BBVI methods commonly uses stochastic optimization schemes of the form
+Black-box variational inference (BBVI) methods have greatly extended the applicability of variational inference by removing the need for model-specific derivations \citep{Cornebise:2008,Ranganath:2014,Kucukelbir:2015,Titsias:2014,Mohamed:2020} and enabling the use of more flexible approximation families \citep{Kingma:2014,Salimans:2015,Papamakarios:2021}.
+This flexibility is a result of using simple Monte Carlo (and automatic differentiation) to approximate the (gradients of the) expectations that define common choices of the discrepancy objective \citep{Papamakarios:2021,Mohamed:2020}.
+To estimate the optimal variational parameter $\optvarparam$, BBVI methods commonly use stochastic optimization schemes which at iteration $\iternum$ are of the form